MiladBarati/smart-voice-assistant/README.md

 - Verify file path is correct and accessible
 - Check that call media state becomes `ACTIVE` (look for "Media: playing file" log)
 - Test with a simple beep/tone WAV file first
+- Verify the bot shows "***WAV file duration: X seconds" at startup

+### Audio Keeps Looping

+**Problem**: Welcome message plays multiple times instead of once

+**Solutions**:
+- This should be fixed automatically - the bot stops player transmission after the detected duration
+- Check logs for "***Stopped player transmission to prevent looping"
+- Adjust `--message-duration` if the auto-detection is incorrect
+- Ensure your WAV file is properly formatted (corrupted files may have incorrect duration metadata)

 ### Call Drops Immediately